fr0stfl0w/fr0stfl0w.github.io/_posts/2023-08-23-memprocfs-part-1.md

 M:\forensic\timeline\timeline_net
 ```

 Registry paths and timestamps associated with them

 ```console
 forensic\findevil
 ```
-This may or may not have content since it's only approximate
+Remember, this forensic folder may or may not be